 It would be a simple message of, ‘cheat and you don’t get airtime’ to anyone even thinking of looking for an advantage.

-Even limiting 24/7 testing to only the main event, with sparing procedures for the lesser title bouts would do for starters.
-At the end of the day, somebody somewhere has to take a stand.
+Even limiting 24/7 testing to only the main event, with sparing procedures for the lesser title bouts, would do for starters.
+At the end of the day, it’s the fans who must insist on it.

-If promoters won’t do it and sanctioning bodies are unwilling to pay the costs, the burden should fall on those who choose to put boxers in front of a wider audience.
+If promoters won’t do their part and sanctioning bodies are unwilling to pay the costs, the burden should fall on those who choose to place boxing in front of a wider audience for their own ratings.

-Let’s hope someone does soon.
+Much is at stake.
+Let’s hope someone finally does soon.

-Phil Jay is Editor of World Boxing News and an Auxiliary member of the Boxing Writers Association of America.
+Phil Jay is Editor of World Boxing News.
+An Auxiliary member of the Boxing Writers Association of America.
 Follow on Twitter @PhilDJay